andy-byers/CalicoDB/README.md

 + Durability provided through write-ahead logging
 + Uses a dynamic-order B-tree to store all the data in a single file
 + Supports forward and reverse traversal using cursors

+## Caveats
++ Uses a single WAL file, which can grow quite large in a long-running transaction
++ Current reader-writer lock (`<std::shared_mutex`) does not give preference to writers
+  + Each time we perform a modifying operation, an exclusive lock is taken on the database
+  + Each time a cursor is opened, a shared lock is taken on the database
+  + The lock is held for the lifetime of the cursor, so that the tree structure does not change during traversal
+  + This means that an open cursor can cause an update to block indefinitely, so care must be taken when coordinating
+  + For this reason, it's generally a good idea to keep cursors open for just as long as they are needed

 ## API